Baking (make-up): Background and popularisation

-Popularisation

-Baking was brought into the spotlight by celebrities such as Kim Kardashian whose make-up artist, Mario Dedivanovic uses the technique to set the famous Kardashian's make-up for events.
-He argues that this practice should not be used every day and he only uses it for celebrities that like "a very dramatic, long lasting, matte finish to the face" or if he is working on stage performers.
-This technique was also brought into light with the increased visibility of the drag community following the popular television show RuPaul's Drag Race.
-The technique of baking can be seen throughout the episodes when the queens are in the "work room" preparing for the runway.
-Baking is not just used for drag performers, it has been adopted by many make-up artists and is now used throughout special effects make-up to set bruising and cuts so that the products applied to the face melt in seamlessly and look as realistic as possible.
+The cosmetic technique of baking is a "very old make-up technique".
+In recent years, Kim Kardashian increased awareness of this make-up technique.
+Kardashian's make-up artist, who uses the technique, said that this practice should not be used every day and he only uses it for celebrities that like "a very dramatic, long lasting, matte finish to the face" or if he is working with stage performers.
+This technique was also brought into light with the increased visibility of the drag community following the television show RuPaul's Drag Race.
+The technique of baking can be seen throughout the episodes when the queens prepare for the runway.
+Baking is not just used for drag performers; it has been adopted by many make-up artists and is now used throughout special effects make-up to set bruising and cuts so that the products applied to the face melt in seamlessly and look as realistic as possible.
+Miss Fame, a season 7 contestant on Drag Race, uses this technique on social media make-up tutorials on YouTube.

-This technique was then popularised further by many bloggers and vloggers who have created videos and pages, teaching make-up enthusiasts and the general public how to bake or cook their face.
+This technique was then popularised further by many bloggers and vloggers who have created videos and pages, teaching make-up enthusiasts and the general public how use this technique.
 This type of tutorial has taken over social media sites such as YouTube and Instagram, bringing baking into the mainstream as a new internet 'buzzword'.
-These such videos have gathered thousands of views, one of the most popular tutorials, by Heidi Hamoud, managed to gain over 2 million views since its upload in April 2015.

-Someone who has taken this technique directly from the drag community, into the social media and make-up tutorial scene, is Miss Fame.
-A season 7 contestant on RuPaul's Drag Race, who is now planning a make-up tour where she plans to teach people the art of 'painting', a term used in the drag community to refer to 'making up'.
-Miss Fame features heavily on YouTube, not only with her own channel of tutorials and how to guides but also throughout other 'beauty gurus' channels where she 'paints' them and provides viewers with tips and tricks from the drag community.